irahorecka/python-craigslist-meta/README.rst

     # ...

 We can also work with countries.
-Let's find site urls in Germany.
+Let's get Craigslist urls in Germany.

 .. code:: python